1razvan/project-source-code/README.md

 ## Running the Project
 ### Archives
 The `code.zip` archive contains the archives of each machine required.
+It is 1.4 GB.
 Unzip the `code.zip` archive and transfer the other zip files to their assigned machines.
 Unzip those archives on the target machines.

 ### Jupyter Notebooks
 The Jupyer Notebooks can be run without any preparation.